oslabs-beta/moat/README.md

 npm run dev
 ```

-## Build Test Environment
+## Build Kubernetes Test Environment
 The following instructions are for building a test environment on AWS.
 Keep in mind, this will cost money.
 If you want a free alternative, try building a test environment locally with minikube.
+You can leverage the files in our test environment folder for your configurations.

 1. Create an AWS account and set up your IAM roles
    - While all actions *can* be done in the root user’s account, it is *NOT* recommended to use the root user for anything other than setting up IAM roles